I am a director of photography, based in London.

 Before cinematography, I worked for many years as a stills photographer in portraiture and as an NUJ press card accredited photojournalist.

-Moving into cinematography, I was one of eight selected for the 2016 BSC Emerging Cinematographers Screening.
+Moving into cinematography, I was selected for the 2016 BSC Emerging Cinematographers Screening.
 In 2021, the documentary feature In The Cold Dark Night premiered at the Atlanta Film Festival and was nominated for a Documentary Emmy.
 Work has now taken me across the UK, Europe, the US and Mexico.

 I am a BAFTA Connect member since 2022.